In many ways, we live in uncertain times and it's natural to want some certainty when we are investing for the future.

 Given the low vacancy rate in Nubeena (usually less than 1%), rental properties are always in high demand.
 Smart investors can often increase returns by setting up homes for short term AirBnB or similar rentals especially during the summer and other holiday periods.

-In terms of property investment, urban and rural Tasmania are not usually known for capital growth although there are some promising signs for investors with capital growth in Hobart recently exceeding capital growth in Sydney and the Tasmanian suburb with the highest home value growth in 2017 was Eaglehawk Neck, also on the Tasman Peninsula.
+In terms of property investment, urban and rural Tasmania are not traditionally renowned for capital growth although there are some promising signs for investors with capital growth in Hobart recently exceeding capital growth in Sydney and the Tasmanian suburb with the highest home value growth in 2017 was Eaglehawk Neck, also on the Tasman Peninsula.

 Hopefully this information convinces you to take a closer look at investing in an Ecovillage in Tasmania.